EmmanuelDemey/trainings-v2/training/chapters/elasticsearch/20_apm.md

 # Service Map

-* Visualisation de l'ensemble des services instrumentés
+* Visualization of all instrumented services
-* Permet de voir les relations entre les services
+* Allows to see the relationships between services
-* Un service non instrumenté ou quand le header `traceparent` est absent, la connexion ne sera pas visible.
+* An uninstrumented service or when the `traceparent` header is absent, the connection will not be visible.

 image::../images/servicemap.png[]